 Smuggling of humans in Colorado is a class 3 felony.3 The penalties for a conviction for a single incident of human smuggling include 4 to 12 years in prison and a fine of up to $750,000.
 There is also a mandatory parole period of 5 years for a human smuggling conviction.

 Human trafficking is also a federal offense.
 Federal law makes it a crime to provide the following assistance to an individual in violation of immigration law:

 Human trafficking for sexual servitude includes transporting people for the purpose of coercing them to engage in a commercial sexual activity.
 Human sex trafficking is a class 3 felony; however, it can be a class 2 felony if it involves victims under the age of 18.
 Penalties include up to 16 or more years in prison and fines.
-A conviction all requires mandatory registration as a sex offender.
+A conviction also requires mandatory registration as a sex offender.

 Imprisoning another person or moving them from one place to another by force or unlawful persuasion is kidnapping.
 The penalties for kidnapping depend on whether the kidnapper held the victim for ransom.
 In some cases, first-degree kidnapping can result in prison for up to 48 years if a deadly weapon was involved.

-Sexual assault or rape involves unwanted sexual penetration on another person.
+Sexual assault or rape involves unwanted sexual penetration of another person.
 The penalties for sexual assault may depend on whether force was used, or the victim was drugged.
 It also depends on the ages of the victim and the perpetrator.
 Sexual assault may require registration as a sex offender.

-Racketeering activity includes a pattern of criminal activity that often involve gangs or organized crime.
+Racketeering activity includes a pattern of criminal activity that often involves gangs or organized crime.
 This can include illegal gambling, prostitution, and human trafficking.
 Racketeering in Colorado is a class 2 felony, with penalties including up to 24 years in prison and up to $1 million in fines.